Can a disabled person be evicted?

 This page explains what protection is available if you're facing eviction and you have a disability.
-The law relating to equalities changed on 1 October 2010 with the introduction of the Equality Act 2010.
 The page below reflects these changes unless otherwise stated.

 What are my rights if I'm a disabled person?

 The Equality Act 2010 offers you protection from disability discrimination.
 If you are disabled and the reason that are being evicted is because of something to do with your disability then you will be protected by the Equality Act.
 For example, you may have a mental condition that affects the way you behave, if you are being evicted because of this behaviour then you will be protected.

 Many people who do not consider themselves to be 'disabled' are covered by the Equality Act - to find out whether you're covered, read our page about disability discrimination.

 What should I do if my landlord is trying to evict me?